 The Jordan River, also referred to as the River Jordan is a 156 mile river that flows north to south.
 The headwaters of the Jordan are located in the springs of the Tel Dan Nature Preserve, along with other tributaries.
 The river feeds into the Sea of Galilee before again continuing down to the Dead Sea.

-The Jordan River isn’t known however through the world for its geographical location but its biblical significance and history.
-Its first mention is in relation to Lot, nephew of Abraham, settling in the Jordan Valley, which is generally known as the river south of the Sea of Galilee.
+Its first biblical mention is in relation to Lot, nephew of Abraham, settling in the Jordan Valley, which is generally known as the river south of the Sea of Galilee.
 This occurs in Genesis 13:10, “And Lot lifted up his eyes and beheld all the plan of Jordan, that it was well watered everywhere.”
 This would have been some time before the time of Moses as the descendants of Abraham had not yet entered Egypt.

 In Joshua 3 the famous “crossing of the Jordan” by the Israelites led by Joshua.
 The Bible says that the Lord stopped the flow of the River to allow them, following the Ark of the Covenant, to cross on dry land.
 This was according to the Lord in verse 7 to show the people the that He was with Joshua just as he was with Moses.
 This crossing became a very symbolic and meaningful thing for the Jewish people, and stay that way today.
 The terminology of “crossing Jordan” still symbolizes crossing into a better place, even sometimes describing death and one’s crossing into Heaven.